 I was born in Athens in 1981 and grew up quite close to the Acropolis and the Ancient Agora.
 I studied Banking and Finance at the University of Piraeus, before moving to Scotland where I earned my MSc in Economics (2005) and PhD in Economics (2008) from the University of Edinburgh.

-In 2007, I took a break from academia when I joined the OECD Development Centre in Paris for a research project on the economies of Central Asia and the Black Sea region, with a focus on labour market outcomes and policies.
+In 2007 I joined the OECD Development Centre in Paris for a research project on the economies of Central Asia and the Black Sea region and their transition process, with a focus on labour market outcomes and policies.
 This resulted in publication of the Black Sea and Central Asian Economic Outlook.

 I am currently Head of the Department of Public Finance.
 Since 2018, I have been Chairman of the Board of the Diligentia Foundation for Empirical Research, a Cologne-based foundation that supports research in the social sciences by funding a number of medium-sized research projects, as well as by means of a yearly prize for empirical research.
 As of 2020, I am on the Board of the Austrian Economic Association.